cypress-io/cypress-documentation/source/guides/references/configuration.md

 `reporter` | `spec` | The {% url 'reporter' reporters %} used during `cypress run` `reporterOptions` | `null` | The {% url 'reporter options' reporters#Reporter-Options %} used.
 Supported options depend on the reporter.
-`watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on test file changes
+`watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on test file changes `firefoxGcInterval` | `{ runMode: 1, openMode: null }` | Controls whether or not Cypress forces Firefox to run garbage collection (GC) cleanup and also controls how frequently this cleanup runs.
+See full details in {% url "GitHub issue #1687" https://github.com/cypress-io/cypress/issues/6187 %}.

 ## Timeouts